tobami/littlechef/README.md

 munin_servers = search(:node, "role:#{node['munin']['server_role']} AND chef_environment:node.chef_environment']}")`
 ```

+#### Logs ####

+Chef Solo output for a configuration run will be found at the node's
+`/var/log/chef/solo.log`.
+and the previous configuration run will be moved to solo.log.1

 #### metadata.rb and ruby roles ####

 LittleChef depends on the JSON versions of the cookbook metadata and roles to properly